adavis46/writ350/about_this_course/syllabus.md

 ### University Writing Centers
-Aside from one-on-one meetings with teachers during office hours, the best way to improve your writing is to work with writing consultants at one of the University�s Writing Centers.
+Aside from one-on-one meetings with teachers during office hours, the best way to improve your writing is to work with writing consultants at one of the University's Writing Centers.
 On the Oxford campus, the writing center is on the 3rd floor of the Lamar building.
 Writing consultants will work with any student writer working on any project in any discipline.
 To learn more about Writing Center locations, hours, scheduling and services, please go to the [Writing Centers website](https://rhetoric.olemiss.edu/writing-centers/).